MADE IN CANADA

 TUSQ XL is engineered from the same material as TUSQ and is impregnated with PTFE which is five times more slippery than graphite.
 It has all the tonal benefits of TUSQ, bringing out the hidden harmonics of your guitar all while drastically improving tuning performance.

 Tech's notes: "Replacement nuts and saddles typically measure slightly larger than necessary to ensure a tight fit.
 The extra material is easily shaped down with fine grit sandpaper.
-The most important thing to check is that the string spacing is a close match to your existing nut."
+The most important thing to check is that the string spacing is a close match to your existing nut.
+If pre-slotted, you should also have a tech make sure the slots are cut correctly for your particular string gauge and fingerboard radius."